(Photo by Paul Culp)

 I went out for cross country as a high school freshman and caught athlete’s foot in the fieldhouse shower on my first day of practice, and I’d like to share the foolproof cure my dad learned in the Navy, but I’m afraid I would be sued for dispensing medical advice on the internet.

 The Coaching Educator does not purport to know everything about college life, including health matters, but we do our best to keep abreast of related trends and concerns.
 We have nearly a decade of experience helping students get into and succeed at the right college and obtain the financial aid they require, and we want to do everything we can to promote the optimal college experience.
-To learn more about how we can help you, book a free consultation today.
+To learn more about our philosophy and capabilities, be sure to watch our free webinars, listen to our podcasts, sign up for our four-week College App Boot Camp, consider our Ultimate Programs and our special services for athletes and performing-arts students, and book a consultation to hear what we can do for you and how we do it.
+Keep reading this blog, and look for us on social media (see links below) as we keep our clients and admirers advised of new developments in our effort to help students get into and succeed at the right school.